TeamNewPipe/NewPipe/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.
 Example: *Here's a photo of my cat!*

-#### Why do you/everyone wants this feature
+#### How will you/everyone benefit from this feature?
 Convince us!
 How does it change your NewPipe experience and/or your life?
-The better this paragraph is, the more likely a developer will think about developing it.
+The better this paragraph is, the more likely a developer will think about working on it.